 Author, Sam Clayton, Vice President, Construction Group, Rancho Mesa Insurance Services, Inc.

 On September 23rd 2017 the Occupational Safety and Health Administration’s (OSHA) new silica standard for construction will go into effect.
-This means contactors who engage in activities that create silica dust or are known in the industry as respirable crystalline silica, must meet a stricter standard for how much dust their workers inhale.
+This means contractors who engage in activities that create silica dust or are known in the industry as respirable crystalline silica, must meet a stricter standard for how much dust their workers inhale.

 What is Crystalline Silica?